ilya-aki/introToIM/May 31/README.md

 (high-res file in this Gdrive link: https://drive.google.com/file/d/1sMCRnswlxBeexuHziFzg6hhBpleMHHqm/view?usp=sharing)

 For this assignment, I wanted to experiment with poster art and the recent trend of retro-futuristic graphics.
-My first inspiration was the Space Oddity project by Ak Kao, who made monotone and animated, scientific-like posters. (link; [https://www.behance.net/gallery/51249217/Space-Oddity](https://www.behance.net/gallery/51249217/Space-Oddity))
+My first inspiration was the Space Oddity project by Ak Kao, who made monotone and animated, scientific-like posters in Processing. (link; [https://www.behance.net/gallery/51249217/Space-Oddity](https://www.behance.net/gallery/51249217/Space-Oddity))

 In trying to find more information on how to actually code something like this, I stumbled upon Tim Rodenbroker's website, which featured a number of Processing art tutorials.
 One of them was about using the sinus wave to generate rhythmic animations (link; [https://timrodenbroeker.de/processing-tutorial-waves-pt-1/](https://timrodenbroeker.de/processing-tutorial-waves-pt-1/)).
 I thought it's fascinating how math can have direct implications in design.